sohamkamani/sohamkamani.github.io/_posts/2017-09-13-how-to-build-a-web-application-in-golang.md

 ![Image showing application architecture](/assets/images/posts/golang-web-application/blog-golang-web-app-arch.svg)

-### Contents

 ## Setting up your environment

 >This section describes how to set up your environment and project structure for the first time.
-If you have built another project in go, or know the standard directory structure, you can skip this section and go to the [next one](/)
+If you have built another project in go, or know the standard directory structure, you can skip this section and go to the [next one](#starting-an-http-server)

 ### 1. Set up your $GOPATH